Serving Our Community

 Help care for our congregation through the changes and challenges of life.
 Provide a meal for our parishioners recovering from surgery, grieving the loss of a loved one, or welcoming a new family member.

-If you would like to be part of this ministry or need this kind of assistance please contact the office or Julie and we will get you plugged in.
+If you would like to be part of this ministry or need this kind of assistance please contact the office or Canon Jana and we will get you plugged in.

 Advent Service Projects

 Throughout Advent we partricipated in a "Shower of Kindness" for Magdalene House West.
 Magdalene House exists to “create a survivor-led program of housing, healing, recovery and economic empowerment for women who have experienced incarceration."
 We gathered toiletres, created and sent Christmas cards, and sent Christmas cookies.

 We also collected hygiene supplies for kids attending Camp Genesis at Chapel Rock in the summer.
 Camp Genesis serves children whose parents are incarcerated.

 In honor of St. Francis, we assembled bags of food, water, and dog food.
 Parishioners then took these care packages home to have on hand in their cars, to hand out to our unhoused siblings in Christ and their pets.